mindspore-ai/docs/docs/federated/docs/source_en/deploy_federated_server.md

 `Scheduler` and `Server` must be deployed on a server or container with a single NIC and in the same network segment.
 MindSpore automatically obtains the first available IP address as the `Server` IP address.

+> The servers will verify the timestamp carried by the clients.
+It is necessary to eunsure the servers are periodically time synchronized to avoid a large time offset.

 ## Preparations

 ### Installing MindSpore